 If you want to know more about Shopify’s pros and cons, feel free to check out our in-depth articles on the matter right here: Shopify Pros and Cons - over 2,000,000 businesses on Shopify.

-It might be a bit anti-climactic to wait all this time to get such a short answer, but yes, Shopify is safe.
+It might be a bit anti-climactic to wait all this time to get such a short answer, but yes, Shopify security is top-level.
 Of course, you can say that we are biased for having been a Shopify partner since 2016, but that doesn’t negate the fact that we have chosen Shopify in the first place because we firmly believe that it was the best eCommerce platform then, and even now.
+Additionally, we thoroughly studied how secure is Shopify before we built an entire business model around it.

 Below is a list of all the reasons why Shopify is safe and legit, and why you should choose the platform to kickstart your eCommerce business.